cloudfoundry/pxc-release/README.md

 ### Database nodes

 The number of mysql nodes should always be odd, with a minimum count of three, to avoid [split-brain](http://en.wikipedia.org/wiki/Split-brain\_\(computing\)).
-When the failed node comes back online, it will automatically rejoin the cluster and sync data from one of the healthy nodes.
+When a failed node comes back online, it will automatically rejoin the cluster and sync data from one of the healthy nodes.

 ### Proxy nodes